 Accommodation in Stockholm

-It is likely that, regardless of where they've lived before, expats will find the standard of housing in Stockholm to be quite high as far as infrastructure and build quality go.
-The majority of housing in the inner city is comprised of average-sized apartment buildings, while the outer city limits and beyond will offer plenty of villas and attached homes.
+It is likely that, regardless of where you’ve lived before, you will find the standard of housing in Stockholm quite high as far as infrastructure and build quality goes.
+Most housing in the inner city comprises average-sized apartment buildings, while the outer city limits and beyond will offer plenty of villas and attached homes.

 + PRO: Clean and updated